d4lt/d4lt/README.md

 - 👋 Hi, I’m @d4lt
-- 👀 I’m interested in ...
+- 👀 I’m interested in deep learning and level microcontrollers (databases too)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python and starting now with c
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on no one for now
 - 📫 How to reach me leinadanes7002@outlook.com

 <!---